World Cup Group L predictions, tips & odds

 One major plus point for the 1966 champions is the number of players they have in great club form.
 Harry Kane scored 61 goals in all competitions for Bayern Munich in 25/26, while Declan Rice led Arsenal to their first Premier League title in 22 years.

-If those two play at their top level and the other players around them step up, then England can finally end 60 years of hurt, though the team must improve defensively to stand a chance of winning the competition.
+If those two play at their top level and the other players around them step up, then England can finally end 60 years of hurt, though the team must improve their overall displays if they are to stand a chance of winning the competition.

 Croatia

-While some of the biggest names from that 2018 squad, including Luka Modric and Mateo Kovacic, are expected to feature this time around, this is largely a group of players either past their best or not at the level of the previous generation.
+However, while some of the biggest names from that 2018 squad, including Luka Modric and Mateo Kovacic, have featured this time around, this is largely a group of players either past their best or not at the level of the previous generation.

-Croatia should make it through Group L, but it will be a close race in the battle to finish as runners-up.
+Croatia have made it through Group L, but it remains to be seen how they perform in the knockouts.

 Ghana